 This can be a huge problem for an elderly person.

-To illustrate: a lovely elderly woman in my dad’s senior living community was found sitting on her kitchen floor, staring into space after her worried nephew alerted the staff because he couldn’t get in touch with her.
+To illustrate: a lovely elderly woman in my dad’s senior living community was found sitting on her kitchen floor, staring into space after her worried family members alerted the staff because they couldn’t get in touch with her.

 She was diabetic and had just been diagnosed with shingles.
 Although she had taken her medications, one type was in a blister pack that reduced by one pill per day, every day for a week (Day 1 she took 5 pills, Day 2 she took 4 pills, etc).

 She got confused about how to take them and was in pain from the shingles, so she took far more than she should have.
 The overdose of medications reacted with her blood sugar, sending her into diabetic shock.
-She spent a week in the hospital, recovering.
+She spent a week recovering in the hospital.

 If she had been in an assisted living facility, it’s likely that a staff member would have been in charge of dispensing her medications.
-This would have eliminated her confusion over the complicated instructions.
+Safety features like this would have eliminated her confusion over the complicated instructions.

 Plus, ALF staff members are supposed to check on residents every two hours, so she would have likely been found and hospitalized much sooner.